Diptipper/goonrim/README.md

 For nexus mod, when I write `version xx`, look at the top-right corner for each file panel.
 There is a version number there.
 If you can't find the version I specified, try looking at the `Old files` section at the bottom of the page.

+I'm using vortex, but you can use any mod loader as long as you know how to sort the mods and use external tools like Nemesis, etc.

 ## Essentials
 - Skyrim Anniversary Edition `v1.6.1170.0`
 - Skyrim Script Extender (SKSE) `build 2.2.6` [⬇️](https://skse.silverlock.org/)